wbotelhos/modaly/README.md

 prevent:      true             // Prevent the click action on binded element.
 speed:        200              // Speed to open and close the modal.
 top:          undefined        // Distance between top of window and the modal.
+visible:      false            // Keeps the modal visible on screen.
 ```

 ## Usage